 - An overview of organizational and campaign goals

-You can also include a brief list of team leaders or staff members who will be involved in the campaign and what their roles are (e.g., social media marketing director).
-This way, anyone reading the plan will know who to reach out to with questions or concerns.
+Consider including a brief list of team leaders or staff members who will be involved in the campaign and their roles (e.g., social media marketing director).
+This way, anyone reading the plan will know who to contact with questions or concerns.

 List your nonprofit’s mission statement, values, and vision for the future.
 Your organization should already be using each of these to guide its decisions.